Skip to content

 </type>

-When Hyvä Checkout initializes the billing address form, it calls the apply method of all registered modifiers, allowing your callbacks to register with the form's event system.
+When Hyva Checkout initializes the address form, it calls the apply method on every registered modifier in sortOrder sequence, allowing each modifier's callbacks to register with the form's event system

-The sortOrder attribute controls the execution order of multiple form modifiers.
-Modifiers execute in ascending sortOrder, meaning lower values execute first.
+The sortOrder attribute in the DI configuration controls the execution order when multiple form modifiers are registered.
+Modifiers execute in ascending sortOrder - lower values execute first, higher values execute last.

 <item name="early_modifier" xsi:type="object" sortOrder="500">